Takakiriy/new-commit/README.md

         ./example.txt:3: <<<<<<< HEAD

 If conflicts were resolved, use the push command.
-The push command will also delete `.commit_before_pull` folder and `.commit_repository` folder in addition to the normal push command behavior.
+The push command will also delete `.commit_ours` folder and `.commit_theirs` folder in addition to the normal push command behavior.

 Files in the repository folder specified in the pull command that are marked with `.gitignore` will not be merged.